Tyson Invitational

 The Tyson Invitational, is an annual indoor track and field meet which is held in early February at the Randal Tyson Track Center.
 It was first held in Track Capital of the South, in Fayetteville, Arkansas.

 The competition is part of National Collegiate Athletic Association's Indoor and attracts high caliber athletes, including Olympic and World medalists.

 World records

-Over the course of its history, one world record has been set at the Tyson Invitational.
+Over the course of its history, two world records has been set at the Tyson Invitational.